TOR workers worried over huge debts; call for Akufo-Addo’s intervention

 Apart from utilities, investigations uncovered that the company also owes workers Provident Fund to the tune of about GHC34 million; a situation that has made it difficult for workers who are due to access their funds.
 Some workers complained of untold hardships that this has brought to bear on them.

-“I am supposed to receive my benefit in December last year but it was not available.
+“I was supposed to receive my benefit in December last year but it was not available.
 June 2021 will be the turn of another batch of workers to access their funds.
-The Questions we are asking is; how is management going to make these payments when it is accumulated.
+The question we are asking is ; how is management going to make these payments when it is accumulated.
 We are really going through a lot as workers of TOR under this management, ” he fumed.

 In a recent notice to its staff, the Human Resources and Administrative Manager announced the appointment of one Mr. Charles Anafi; a former Principal Engineer of the refinery as its new Optimization Manager- a position that did not exist in the past.